-Configuring module routes
+Configuring component routes

-In some deployments it is necessary or desirable to route some Web Security or Email Security traffic through the appliance C interface (typically web and email traffic is routed through separate, dedicated interfaces (P1/P2, E1/E2) and C is reserved for management traffic).
+In some deployments it is necessary or desirable to route some web or email traffic through the appliance C interface (typically web and email traffic is routed through separate, dedicated interfaces (P1/P2, E1/E2) and C is reserved for management traffic).
 However, some sites might want to route authentication (or other) traffic through the C interface.
-This is accomplished by defining module routes on the Configuration > Routing page.
+This is accomplished by defining component routes on the Configuration > Routing page.

-The module route table has a maximum limit of 5000 entries.
+The component route table has a maximum limit of 5000 entries.

-Adding a module route
+Adding a component route

-1. In the Module Route section of the Configuration > Routing page, click Add.

-2. Specify a value for each field and click Add Route.
+- In the Component Route section of the Configuration > Routing page, click Add - 2.
+Specify a value for each field and click Add Route.

 Module Required.
 Select a module from the drop down list.
 The list displays only modules installed on the appliance.
 The Network Agent module may be installed, but will not appear in the list.
-Destination subnet Required.
+Destination Network Required.
 Specify the subnet IP address for which traffic will be routed.
 Subnet mask Required.
 The subnet mask for the destination subnet.

-It is the responsibility of the administrator to verify that the endpoint is available on the subnet.
+It is the responsibility of the administrator to verify that the endpoint on the Destination Network is available on the subnet.